-Roasted Garlic Sweet Potato Mash is the ultimate way to serve mashed potato.
+Roasted Garlic Sweet Potato Mash is the ultimate way to serve mashed sweet potato.
 A soul-hugging balance of flavours which couldn’t be easier to make! – Hungry now?
 Jump to Recipe

 I think it’s safe to say if you’ve been following along with my recipes for a while now, you’ve realised my love for sweet potatoes is absolutely bonkers.
 It was only the other day I uploaded the Sweet Potato Breakfast Skillet and miraculously I still had 2kg of sweet potatoes lying about.
 Yes, I have a problem.